Mjuliafb/mjuliafb/README.md

 #I'm MJ, driven by my passion for digital healthcare and the transformative power of technology in the health field 🩺 I'm currently embarking ⛵ on an exciting journey into the Tech realm (ON 4GEEKS ACADEMY) 😎, where I'm developing my skills in Full Stack development 💻.

 📫 How to reach me: <a href="https://www.linkedin.com/in/mjfbalice"> Linkedin </a>
-⚡ Fun fact: I am a curious/geek/science driven person.
+⚡ Fun fact: Pink flamingos are not born with that color 🦩, and I am a dentist looking to expand my skill set and explore 🗺️ new career opportunities while building upon my background in dentistry.
 <!--
 **Mjuliafb/mjuliafb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.